Public Applications

 - The applicant sees a confirmation message

-- The application appears in your adopters, fosters, or volunteers list with a Pending badge
+- The application or request appears in the matching PawPlacer list with a Pending badge

-From there, your team can review the application, contact the applicant, and update their status as needed.
+From there, your team can review the application or surrender request, contact the submitter, and update status, priority, notes, or pet links as needed.

 Enabling and Disabling Applications